 Expert Tips

 Be sure to use the ripest bananas you can find, the spottier and darker, the better.
 At this point, the bananas will start to soften inside.
 These sweet bananas are perfect for this banana bread.
-It's worth the wait to set some bananas aside until they ripen fully.
-Once your bananas are ripe, keep them in the fridge while you're waiting for them to turn dark.

 Storage

 Instead of freezing the second loaf, you can freeze individual slices for a ready-to-eat snack or breakfast.
-Be sure to double wrap or triple the slices since the interior is exposed.
+Be sure to double-wrap or triple the slices since the interior is exposed.
 This will avoid freezer burn and keep the bread from drying out in the freezer.

 I hope you enjoy this recipe as much as we did!
 If you make this recipe, please take a moment to ★★★★★ star-rate it and leave a comment below.
 Also, follow me on Instagram and Facebook, and share your creation with me!
 Tag me @resplendentkitchen and hashtag #resplendentkitchenrecipes.